suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 Also, you could add some machine labels in order to match with the node labels that you will use in your workloads.

-3. If you want to modify directly the information regarding the kubelet, you could do it using the next yaml file (you could download it from the `View in YAML` button):
+3. If you want to modify directly the information regarding the kubelet, you could do it using the next yaml file (you could download it from the `Edit as YAML` button):

 ![edge_install_10.png](images/edge/edge_install_10.png)